-I practice and teach Reiki the way the founder, Mikao Usui, taught it to Chujiro Hayashi, and then he taught it to Hawayo Takata.
-I teach the history of Reiki in greater detail in my classes and offer this shortened version for you to read now.
-Mikao Usui treated the survivors of the great earthquake in 1923 with Reiki.
+I practice and teach Reiki the way the founder, Mikao Usui, taught and practiced Reiki.
+Mikao Usui was born August 15, 1865 in Japan.
+He was an avid student and scholar.
+He spent many years on an intellectual journey and discovered Reiki around 1922.
+He treated the survivors of the great earthquake in 1923 with Reiki.
 This made people aware of Reiki and he was well respected throughout Japan.
 People came from great distances to learn and receive Reiki treatments from him.
+Mikao Usui, taught Reiki to Chujiro Hayashi.
+Hayashi taught it to Hawayo Takata.
+I teach the history of Reiki in greater detail in my classes.

 Dr. Hayashi was a retired naval officer when he met Usui.
 He became one of Usui's Reiki Masters in 1925.
 He had a Reiki clinic where Mrs. Takata first met him.
 She studied with him and was the first Reiki Master to introduce Reiki outside of Japan.
 She taught all over the United States and Canada for 40 years.
 Reiki has now spread all over the world but not everyone teaches and learns it today the way Mrs. Takata did.
 I am very fortunate and grateful that I could learn her way of teaching and living with Reiki.